heilaaks/snippy/docs/dev/SCRIBBLING.md

          5. 'Deprecat' a soon-to-be removed features.
          6. 'Security' in case of vulnerabilities.
          7. 'Refactor' code without external changes.
-         8. 'Edit' for typo and layout fixes
+         8. 'Edit' small fixes like typo and layout fixes.

        The rule must be applied so that the logs are written for humans.
 This means that the commit log must tell the reasons and design decisions behind the